 On its most basic level, a burn is tissue damage caused by one of several agents, like fire, thermal heat or chemicals.
 The prognosis for victims of burn injuries depends on the extent of the burn and the victim’s age, among many other factors.
 Serious burns require lengthy medical care and there is a high risk of infection and other complications.
 Many burn victims who survive the initial accident require months of treatment and reconstructive surgery.

 If your burn was caused by someone else’s negligence, you may be eligible for compensation for your injuries and related losses.
-The attorneys at Kelly & Soto Law can help you pursue a claim for the financial restitution you deserve.
+The attorneys at Kelly & Soto Law can help you pursue a personal injury claim for the financial restitution you deserve.

 Burn Injuries and Their Likely Causes